ejohansens/Vulnerable-APIs/README.md

-Dataset of different vulnerable API's known to have BOLA vulnerabilities.
+Dataset of different vulnerable OpenAPI 3.0 specifications known to have BOLA vulnerabilities.

-This dataset contains components under Apache 2.0, MIT, and GPLv3 licenses.
-The combined dataset is redistributed under the terms of the GNU General Public License v3.0.
+This repository is licensed under the GNU General Public License v3.0 (GPLv3).

+However, it also includes OpenAPI 3 specifications released initially under:
+- The Apache License 2.0 (in `/Apache`, see LICENSE file there)
+- The MIT License (in `/MIT`, see LICENSE file there)